google/flax/docs_nnx/why.rst

 Flax Linen transforms are very powerful in that they enable fine-grained control over the model's state.
 However, Flax Linen transforms have drawbacks, such as:

-1. They expose additional APIs that are not part of JAX (making it not easy to interact with JAX transforms).
+1. They expose additional APIs that are not part of JAX, making their behavior confusing and sometimes divergent from their JAX counterparts.
+This also constrains your ways to interact with `JAX transforms <https://jax.readthedocs.io/en/latest/key-concepts.html#transformations>`_ and keep up with JAX API changes.
 2. They work on functions with very specific signatures, namely:
   - A ``flax.linen.Module`` must be the first argument.
   - They accept other ``Module`` objects as arguments but not as return values.
 3. They can only be used inside ``flax.linen.Module.apply``.

 On the other hand, `Flax NNX transforms <https://flax.readthedocs.io/en/latest/guides/transforms.html>`_